aaaaargZombies/forge-link.nvim/README.md

 - links to other code forges
     - way for people to add extra forges as a config option
+- link to specific commit
+- If no selection just link to the file
 - generate a markdown snippet
     - with the correct language tag
     ```LANG